NVlabs/instant-ngp/README.md

 <img src="docs/assets_readme/testbed.png" width="100%"/>

-This codebase comes with an interactive testbed that includes many features beyond our academic publication:
+This codebase comes with an interactive testbed that includes many features beyond our academic publication, such as:
-- Additional training features, such as real-time camera ex- and intrinsics optimization
+- Additional training features, such as real-time camera ex- and intrinsics optimization.
-- Marching cubes for NeRF->Mesh and SDF->Mesh conversion
+- Marching cubes for NeRF->Mesh and SDF->Mesh conversion.
-- Various visualization options (e.g. neuron activations)
-- A spline-based camera path editor to create videos
+- A spline-based camera path editor to create videos.
-- Debug visualizations of the activations of every neuron input and output
+- Debug visualizations of the activations of every neuron input and output.
-- And many more task-specific settings
+- And many more task-specific settings.

 ## NeRF fox